 public void onCreate() { StrictMode.setVmPolicy(new VmPolicy.Builder() .detectUnsafeIntentLaunch() .build()); }

-Experiencia del usuario y IU del sistema
+Experiencia del usuario y la IU del sistema

 Cambios en la inserción de ventana